Gill family disappearance: Alfonso Goette's statements

-The owner of the estancia hinted at the possibility that the family might've gone to Santa Fe to visit relatives, or have migrated to the northeast in search of work.
+The owner of the estancia hinted at the possibility that the family might have gone to Santa Fe to visit relatives, or have migrated to the northeast in search of work.

-Goette claimed that the family had left all their possessions in the house, including money and documents, but when relatives of Gill visited the room, they couldn't find said belongings, but found that the mattresses were burned and blood was mixed with the dirt.
+Goette claimed that the family had left all their possessions in the house, including money and documents, but when relatives of Gill visited the room, they could not find said belongings, but found that the mattresses were burned and blood was mixed with the dirt.
 According to Luisa Gill, Goette burned the mattresses because they were stained with blood.
 She also questioned the landlord's account, which claimed that he had given the Gills a vacation, since he had never given them more than ten to fifteen days before.

 In addition, the fact that Goette did not notice the Gills' disappearance until three months later and that some acquaintances declared that the relationship between them was not good, suspicions fell on the owner.
 However, no compromising evidence has been located thus far.

 Goette died in a car crash on June 16, 2016, at the age of 78.
 The truck he was driving steered out of control and overturned on Route 32, near the town of Seguí.
 With his death, the investigation of the death could be reopened.
 For this, a police commission has been formed.